 Added April 30, 2005

-We took our son to a specialist in Nashville, Tennessee for another unrelated matter in 2002 when he was a Sophomore in Central High School.
+We took our son to a specialist in Nashville, Tennessee for another unrelated matter in 2002 when he was a Sophomore in high school.
 While there my son brought up that while he was working out, and playing football, he had lost quite a bit of weight but was unable to lose the fat in his breast area.
 It was getting quite embarrassing because they were just getting larger every year!
-The kind hearted specialist told us that our son had male gynecomastia and that he would have to have surgery to take care of the “problem”.
+The kind-hearted specialist told us that our son had male gynecomastia and that he would have to have surgery to take care of the “problem”.

 The content on Gynecomastia.org is for educational purposes only.
 It is not intended as medical advice.
 It does not replace the need to meet with a physician who will accurately diagnose your condition and suggest treatment options.